JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 ### Files Description

 ● Input.yaml
-The Default YAML configuration file consists of the HttpRequests (URL, Method, headers and body) and other parameters.
+The Default YAML configuration file consists of the HttpRequests (URL, Method, headers, and body) and other parameters.
 This input is used to process the HTTPrequests and calculate the availability percentage.
 This file can be modified on execution time which is discussed below.